kirillkovalenko/nssm/README.txt

 Thanks to Bader Aldurai for suggesting the process tree.
 Thanks to Christian Long for suggesting virtual accounts.
 Thanks to Marcin Lewandowski for spotting a bug appending to large files.
+Thanks to Nicolas Ducrocq for suggesting timestamping redirected output.

 Licence
 -------